Adore2113/MarsHSim/docs/dev_log.md

     ♡ while going over my isru files, the pipes in my isru file are set up so that they can switch their decision to deploy or retract, incase of low water emergencies

-    ♡ I am considering if all of a sudden the pipes are deploying and the low power mode hits or I lose power if the pipes don't retract, they will freeze or use a lot of power with the heated pipes, but retracting doesn't use power in v1, which I'm questioning now
+    ♡ I am considering if all of a sudden the pipes are deploying and the low power mode hits or I lose power if the pipes don't retract, they will freeze or use a lot of power w. the heated pipes, but retracting doesn't use power in v1, which I'm questioning now

 ##      07/22/2026
     ♡ today I was thinking about my power reserves and power set up, I am really starting to consider what can ruin my simulation and I need to consider more of a crew psycholoy as well

-    ♡ I realized today I still had some variable name mismatches in my power file, I need to go over my power set up because now that I see the real amount of power being used, I need to consider more power
+    ♡ I realized today I still had some variable name mismatches in my power file, I need to go over my power set up b/c now that I see the real amount of power being used, I need to consider more power

 ##      07/23/2026